Janet 1.10.1-9cfc3d9 Documentation

-(os/chmod path mode) Change file permissions, where mode is a permission string as returned by os/stat, or an integer.
-When mode is an integer, it is interpreted as a unix permission value, best specified in octal, like 8r666 or 8r400.
-Windows will not differentiate between user, group, and other permissions.
+(os/chmod path mode) Change file permissions, where mode is a permission string as returned by os/perm-string, or an integer as returned by os/perm-int.
+When mode is an integer, it is interpreted as a Unix permission value, best specified in octal, like 8r666 or 8r400.
+Windows will not differentiate between user, group, and other permissions, and thus will combine all of these permissions.
 Returns nil.

 (os/clock) Return the number of seconds since some fixed point in time.
 The clock is guaranteed to be non decreasing in real time.

 (os/cryptorand n &opt buf) Get or append n bytes of good quality random data provided by the OS.
 Returns a new buffer or buf.

 (os/date &opt time local) Returns the given time as a date struct, or the current time if no time is given.
 Returns a struct with following key values.
 Note that all numbers are 0-indexed.
 Date is given in UTC unless local is truthy, in which case the date is formatted for the local timezone. :seconds - number of seconds [0-61] :minutes - number of minutes [0-59] :hours - number of hours [0-23] :month-day - day of month [0-30] :month - month of year [0, 11] :year - years since year 0 (e.g. 2019) :week-day - day of the week [0-6] :year-day - day of the year [0-365] :dst - If Day Light Savings is in effect